In today’s high-growth companies, leadership development isn’t a luxury.

 1. Training Doesn’t Build Leaders.
 Systems Do.

-It’s tempting to believe that leadership happens in the conference room — a dynamic speaker, a notebook full of ideas, and a dose of inspiration.
+It’s tempting to believe leadership happens in the conference room.
+A great speaker.
+A notebook full of ideas.
+A dose of inspiration.
 But what happens next week?

 Here’s what we’ve learned: training is just a spark.
-Without a system to follow it up — with reflection, feedback, and real application — the spark fades.
+Without a system to follow it up (reflection, feedback, and real application), the spark fades.
 That’s why leadership development has to be integrated into your actual workflow.

 Start with this: